mkeller0815/MOUSE2Go/index.md

 After uploading your sketch, you can connect to the Arduino via a serial terminal (or the serial monitor from the IDE) with 9600,8N1 and play with MOUSE.

+There is also a [Youtube video](https://www.youtube.com/watch?v=ITLRDeyFzFY) about getting started.

 ### 2.1 Commands